Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/integration-portal.md

 - [Event Ingestion](../event-ingestion-integration-guide) - Build your own Amplitude Data Source tile to let your users set up an integration between Amplitude and your app.
 - [Cohorts](../cohort-integration-guide) - Build your own Amplitude Data Destination cohort tile to enable users to sync cohorts (audiences) from Amplitude to your platform through a series of REST API calls.
-- [Event Streaming](../event-streaming-integration-guide) - Build your own Amplitude Event Streaming tile to let your users to forward events in real-time from Amplitude.
+- [Event Streaming](../event-streaming-integration-guide) - Build your own Amplitude Event Streaming tile to let your users forward events in real-time from Amplitude.

 ### Prerequisites